A Brief History of Central Texas

 Twenty-four men termed "Empresarios" were given large land grants and allowed to recruit settlers from the United States to live under the auspices of the Mexican government.
 The first of these was Moses Austin, who died before he could follow through, bequeathing his land grant to his son, Stephen F. Austin.
 The Austins are now the most famous of the Empresarios, but others, such as John R. Harris, also left their historical mark.
 Harris founded Harrisburg, which predated Houston by ten years but is now within the confines of the city, and Harris County, which is now completely occupied by Houston, was named for him.

 But after the Texas Revolution—and before Texas joined the growing number of American states in 1845—settlers began to seek new lives on the burgeoning frontier.
-Today, most people visualize the Texas frontier as rugged desert, but in fact, until after the Civil War, the line of the frontier was much closer to the Gulf Coast.
-San Antonio might be considered a southern point on that line, but really, the Brazos River was a more accurate boundary.
+Today, thanks to Westerns, most people visualize the Texas frontier as rugged desert, but in fact, until after the Civil War, the line of the frontier was much closer to the Gulf Coast.
+San Antonio might be considered the westernmost point on that line, but really, the Brazos River was a more accurate boundary.
 Beyond that, the Indians still ruled, and settlers who ventured into their territory risked violent death.

 Right from the beginning of settlement of this region, farmers coveted this excellent soil, but the Indian tribes who lived there had a prior claim and wouldn’t be driven out peacefully.
 Forts were constructed in various locations throughout the region to protect the settlers, not always with effective results for the settlers, and never for the tribes that called it home.
 Though the tribes tried their best to keep the settlers out of their territory, in the end they were driven out by disease and war, leaving the Blackland Prairies to the farmers and ranchers.

 Many of those settlers were Czech immigrants who entered Texas at Indianola, along with the German immigrants who settled mainly south and west of Austin and San Antonio.
-Indianola, a former Texas port of entry on Matagorda Bay near present-day Port O’Connor, was the second-busiest port in Texas before hurricanes in 1875 and 1886 wiped the town off the map.
+Indianola, a former Texas port of entry on Matagorda Bay near present-day Port O’Connor, was the second-busiest port in Texas after Galveston until hurricanes in 1875 and 1886 wiped the town off the map.

 With the forts and settlers came trails that eventually grew into roads.
 Many early roads through the region have been lost to time, but over the decades, some developed into major arteries for their time, carrying people and goods between settlements that eventually grew into towns.
 Perhaps the most significant route that developed to provide north–south access through the Central Texas region is Texas State Highway 95.